Casterlabs/caffeinated-sdk/index.md

 nav_order: 1
 ---

-# Welcome to Caffeinated
+# Welcome to the Caffeinated SDK Documentation!

-Caffeinated is a desktop app for stream widgets.
+Caffeinated is a desktop app by Casterlabs for stream widgets, alerts, and more.
 <br>
 <br>
 <br>